Green Card Meteorologist Jobs

 How does PERM green card sponsorship differ from H-1B sponsorship for meteorologists?

-H-1B is a temporary work visa with a three-year initial period and an annual lottery for most applicants.
+H-1B visa is a temporary work visa with a three-year initial period and an annual lottery for most applicants.
 PERM-based green card sponsorship leads to lawful permanent residency with no lottery and no cap concerns at the EB-3 level for most nationalities.
 The tradeoff is timeline: PERM labor certification alone can take six to twelve months before your employer even files the I-140 petition.

 Which types of employers sponsor green cards for meteorologist positions?